trskop/grimoire/work-in-progress/bash-scripting.markdown

 2. Use Nix to handle dependencies of our scripts, including Bash itself.

-    One of the most common reasons Bash scripts are used is that it's so common.
+    One of the most common reasons Bash scripts are used is that Bash is so common.
 It's not everywhere, but even if it's not immediately available, it is usually easy to install it.
 Nix, not so much.
 Nix also has a steep learning curve, and it itself becomes part of the script.